YellowChai/python_project2/README.md

 # python_project2

-Game design:
-SAVE YOUR PET! or PETE ?
+SAVE YOUR PET! (or PETE ?)

 About game
-- player needs to find his pet and a key, and escape through the secret door.
+- Player need to find his pet and escape from the monster's house
+    - Player need to find a pet
+    - Player need to find a key
+    - player need to find a secret door

 Game Rules:

-1. there are 13 rooms
+1. There are 13 rooms in the monster's house
+    - 6 of the rooms have item that can be useful for the player
-2. there are 2 monsters
+2. There are 2 monsters in 2 different rooms.
-3. player has 1 life
+3. Player has 1 life
-4. there are 7 items total:
+4. 6 items:
-    - medicine - can use it after the first monster attack, get one life back
+    - medicine : Player can use it at the first monster attack to get the life back
-    - weapon - can use when the player met monster(can get rid of one of the monsters),
+    - weapon : Player can use it when the player met monster(can get rid of one of the monsters)
-    - key - need it to open the secret door
+    - key : need it to open the secret door
-    - secret door - way out(need a key)
+    - secret door : way out(need a key)
-    - helper - user can ask how many steps the player is away from the monster
+    - helper : Player can ask how many rooms he/she is away from the monster
-    - helper2 - user can ask if there is a pet or a monster in certain room
+    - helper2 : Player can ask if there is a pet or a monster in certain room

 Game ends when:
 1. player found the pet and key and also found the secret door - player win